krishna070502/Venus-Systems/Documentation/GETTING_STARTED.md

 # Getting Started Guide

-## Welcome to CoreDesk
+## Welcome to Venus Chicken

-CoreDesk is a production-ready SaaS starter kit built with Next.js, FastAPI, and Supabase.
+Venus Chicken is a production-ready SaaS starter kit built with Next.js, FastAPI, and Supabase.
 This guide will help you set up and start building your application.

 ---